Stray Dogs (comic): Reception

 Library Journal called it a "strange and terrible tale made creepier by the cuteness of its characters", with "fine craftmanship" and a "fresh plot", but emphasizing that it is for "adult readers" despite the dogs being "almost cartoon-like, looking like they could come from a children's show".

 Comic Book Resources praised it as "a well-plotted anxiety-inducing thriller", lauding Fleecs for "giv[ing] each dog a distinct personality [so that] each member of the large cast [can] play their own distinct role in the narrative", and compared Forstner's "cute, emotive [art] style" to Lady and the Tramp, while commending her depictions of violence.

 Film adaptation

 In 2020, before the first issue of Stray Dogs went on sale, Paramount Animation purchased the rights to adapt it into a film, with Gary Dauberman as producer.

 Success

 Orders for Stray Dogs were high enough that issue #1 was reprinted four times, for a total of over 100,000 copies.
 Following the success of Dog Days, Fleecs launched Local Man as his second self-owned series.

+The related comic Feral has become a slight sequel starting from issue #21, where the surviving dogs return under disease-control custody.